wouterdebie/salph/README.md

 # Phonetic

-Small application that helps you spell sentences in the phonetic alphabets.
+Small application and rust library that helps you spell sentences in the phonetic alphabets.

+## Installation
+`cargo install phonetic`

-## Usage
+## Usage (cli)

 ```
 USAGE: